kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 - Lately, a lot of this community is involved in quite a few things; one is (obviously) blockchain, and then there are others like quantum data compression and genomic compression and of course, video compression and streaming.
 It's all fascinating stuff.
 I think there is this wonderful intersection that blends what I'm doing with that community, so it's been pretty fun, and I've definitely seen a lot of familiar faces in that area.
+- I'm also working with my Google Research mentor, who has been amazing support for me!
+I forgot to mention that I helped review someone's dissertation this week, too!
+It is a really fascinating topic, and I'm really thankful to have been able to help!

 ## Privacy and Crypto
 - I went to another event this week where we discussed Universal IDs and what that would mean for Privacy, which was interesting, especially coming from another